Molochnikov/FateHack/README.md

-case Class::Directive::Far: //atPut place arg on scene to be farest by path case Class::Directive::Close: //atPut place arg to be closest by path but may block the only path through case Class::Directive::Clear: //atPut clear all clones of arg in the scene
+case Class::Directive::Far: //atPut place arg on scene to be farest by path case Class::Directive::Close: //atPut place arg to be closest by path but may block the only path through case Class::Directive::Clear: //atPut clear all clones of arg in the scene case Class::Directive::Path: //atPut clone arg and set clone to be path prototype for the scene case Class::Directive::Block: //atPut clone arg and set clone to be block prototype for the scene case Class::Directive::Map: //atPut set path coordinates leading to arg case Class::Directive::Build: //atPut try to build the scene and bounds, then place arg there.
+If fail then return NULL case Class::Directive::Character: //atPut place arg under a cursor case Class::Directive::X: //atPut set x coordinate of a cursor within bounds if they exists case Class::Directive::Y: //atPut set y coordinate of a cursor within bounds if they exists case Class::Directive::Up: //atPut move arg up.
+Return NULL if success, class that blocks way, arg if bounds case Class::Directive::Down: //atPut move arg down.
+Return NULL if success, class that blocks way, arg if bounds case Class::Directive::Left: //atPut move arg left.
+Return NULL if success, class that blocks way, arg if bounds case Class::Directive::Right: //atPut move arg right.
+Return NULL if success, class that blocks way, arg if bounds }

-}
 ```